Miller Prize Project Exhibit Columbus Columbus, Indiana Opens August 24, 2019

 Bryony Roberts + Melissa Lohman Site-specific performance Piazza del Campidoglio, Rome Supported by the American Academy in Rome June 16, 2016

-Dancers: Chiara Casciani, Maria Elena Curzi, Silvia Franci, Lucrezia Micheli, and Chiara Pacioni Percussionist: Angela Naccari Video editing: Jamie Lansdowne Videography: Clarissa Cappellani and Raffaella Antonutti Photography by Claudia Pajewski, Antonio Convista, and Javier Galindo
+Dancers: Chiara Casciani, Maria Elena Curzi, Silvia Franci, Lucrezia Micheli, and Chiara Pacioni Percussionist: Angela Naccari Video editing: Jamie Lansdowne Video camera operators: Clarissa Cappellani and Raffaella Antonutti Photography: Claudia Pajewski, Antonio Convista, and Javier Galindo

 Corpo Estraneo Video

 Site-specific Installation The American Academy in Rome July 2017